ayyydong/MusicDSL/README.md

+CPSC 410 Project 1 2021w-t1

-# Project1Group22
+# MusicDSL
-## Grammar
+A domain-specific language for composing music using a variety of instruments.

-Below is the grammar for our project:
+Here is the grammar defined for this project:
 ```
 program ::= title part*
 title ::= 'Title:' TEXT